Dynamsoft/barcode-reader-javascript/README.md

 ### Step One: Write the code in minutes!

-Create a html file with the following content.
-Deploy it to your web server if you have it ready.
+Create an HTML file with the following content.
+Deploy it to your web server if you have it already.

 * The sample is missing one piece of information to actually work which is the field `LICENSE-KEY`, you can acquire a trial key [here](https://www.dynamsoft.com/CustomerPortal/Portal/TrialLicense.aspx) and replace the field with your key.
 * If you don't have a ready-to-use web server and you happen to have a package manager like `npm` or `yarn`, you can set up a simple http server in minutes.
 Check out http-server on [npm](https://www.npmjs.com/package/http-server) or [yarn](https://yarnpkg.com/en/package/http-server).